boes-matt/TestProject/README.md

 Java library test package located at [core/src/test](https://github.com/boes-matt/TestProject/tree/master/core/src/test)
 <br/>It contains tests that run on the JVM.

-## Gradle and Android Studio Setup
+## Gradle

-#### Espresso is set up in [app/build.gradle](https://github.com/boes-matt/TestProject/blob/master/app/build.gradle) using Jake Wharton's [Double Espresso](https://github.com/JakeWharton/double-espresso) tool:
+  * Espresso is set up in [app/build.gradle](https://github.com/boes-matt/TestProject/blob/master/app/build.gradle) using Jake Wharton's [Double Espresso](https://github.com/JakeWharton/double-espresso) tool

-  * See README for Double Espresso about any dependency exclusions needed in build.gradle for your project.
+  * See Double Espresso README about any dependency exclusions needed in build.gradle for your project

-  * This project excludes the support library in its androidTestCompile because it's already included from the compile dependencies.
+  * This project excludes the support library in its androidTestCompile because it's already included from the compile dependencies

-  * In build.gradle, set the testInstrumentationRunner in the defaultConfig to GoogleInstrumentationTestRunner.
+  * In build.gradle, set the testInstrumentationRunner in the defaultConfig to GoogleInstrumentationTestRunner

-  * In build.gradle, exclude LICENSE.txt within packagingOptions.
+  * In build.gradle, exclude LICENSE.txt within packagingOptions

-#### Test run configurations in Android Studio:
+## Set up Android Studio run configurations

+* <i>app</i>: Runs the app

-App Tests: Set up for Android-dependent tests in com.boes.testproject.app.test package
+* <i>App Tests</i>: Runs Android-dependent tests in the com.boes.testproject.app.test package on the device
 <br/>Specify instrumentation runner as GoogleInstrumentationTestRunner (Find by including non-project classes in search).

-Core Tests: Set up for independent Java tests in com.boes.testproject.core.test package
+* <i>Core Tests</i>: Runs independent Java tests in the com.boes.testproject.core.test package on your development machine
 <br/>Package contains JUnit 4 style test cases.